We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The average American diet isn’t rich in foods that offer zinc, and the body can’t store zinc, which is why Lerman recommends your daily supplements highlight this ingredient.

 Pro-tip: Lerman suggests finding a multivitamin that has 5-10 mg of zinc.
-The NIH suggests you get approximately 8-11 mg of zinc daily, so the amount you want your multivitamin to have depends on your diet.
+The

 “Iron should be in your multivitamin, but not everyone needs the same amount of iron,” Lerman advises.
 Some of the benefits of iron include: